xshirl1027/smoothpacman/README.md

 # smoothpacman
 non-pixelated version of pacman in 600 lines of code. \
-this is something I made completely from scratch with java graphics, no external images used.
+this is warm up project--made completely from scratch with java graphics--no external images used.

 Uses:\
 Object-Oriented programming\